bluelabsio/records-mover/INSTALL.md

 You can install records-mover with a number of 'extras'.
 See [setup.py](./setup.py) and the `extras_require` section for a full list.
+In general, you'll need to explicitly spell out which databases you want to be able to move between (check `setup.py` for the list available), as well as for most sources and targets.

 Example:

 * `pip3 install records-mover` - Install minimal version.
-Not able to connect to databases, deal with dataframes either as input, etc.
+Not able to connect to databases, deal with dataframes either as input or as an intermediary format, etc.  Generally not terribly useful.
-* `pip3 install records-mover[gsheets,pandas]` - Minimal install plus API
+* `pip3 install records-mover[gsheets,pandas]` - Minimal install plus
-  libraries to access Google Sheets and Pandas DataFrames.
+  libraries to access Google Sheets and manipulate Pandas DataFrames.
 * `pip3 install records-mover[cli,redshift-binary,pandas,parquet]` -
   Install enough things to be able to use the `mvrec` command line, talk to the Redshift database, and use Parquet internally and/or as an input/output.
 Installs `pandas`, `psycopg2-binary` and `pyarrow`, among others.

-  You might consider `redshift-source` if you plan on using the library because of the `psycopg2-binary` risk below.
+  You might consider `redshift-source` if you plan on using records-mover as a library because of the `psycopg2-binary` risk below.

-In generally you'll need to spell out which databases you want to be able to move between (check `setup.py` for the list available.

 ## Why this is complicated